valentjn/finball/README.md

-# fa2017 repository
+# FinBall

-This is the Git repository for the course 5 of the Ferienakademie 2017.
+This is the Git repository for FinBall, the great fin-based pinball game with interaction between fluid dynamics and rigid body physics!

 To compile the project, run `make` in the base directory of this repository.

-When pushing to the master branch, the project is automatically compiled and if some errors occur, the push is rejected.
-Therefore make sure that your code compiles before pushing to master.